Warm Inflation in $f(\mathcal{G})$ Theory of Gravity: Warm Inflationary Dynamics

 where $f_{\mathcal{G}}=\frac{df}{d\mathcal{G}}$, $P_{\varphi}$ and $P_{r}$ are the pressures of scalar and radiation fields, respectively.
 The energy density and pressure for scalar field are found as

 The dynamical equations are described by

 where $\chi>0$ is the friction or dissipation factor.
 It describes the decay of inflaton into radiation during inflationary epoch.
 Dissipation factor may be a function of scalar field $\chi(\varphi)$, the temperature of thermal bath $\chi(T)$, both $\chi(\varphi,T)$ or a constant.
-In this work, we consider the following two forms of $\chi$ \cite{15}: \begin{itemize} \item $\chi=\chi_{0}=$ constant; \item $\chi=\chi_{*}\frac{T^3}{\varphi^2}$, where $\chi_{*}$ is an arbitrary constant. \end{itemize}
+A general form of dissipation coefficient is \cite{19a}